ibe-uw/tiara/docs/prokaryotic_pipeline.md

-# Prokaryotes
+# Prokaryotic fraction recovery using Tiara

-If you are more interested in prokaryotic fraction (for example investigating bacterial endosymbionts of eukaryotic cells) we provide pipeline presented below:
+If you are more interested in prokaryotic fraction (for example during investigating bacterial endosymbionts of eukaryotes) we provide pipeline presented below:

 ### The pipeline